 Building Technology

-The Division of Building Technology brings together knowledge from Building Physics Modelling, Building Materials, Infrastructure Physics and Sustainable Building.
+The Division of Building Technology brings together knowledge from Building Physics, Building Materials, and Sustainable Built Environments.

-The building industry represents one of the largest and most important enterprises in the world.
-Costs associated with housing are the largest expenditure of an average family.
-One third of the Swedish energy consumption is used in residential and commercial buildings.
+The construction industry is one of the largest and most important sectors, and housing costs represent the single largest expense for the average family.
+In Sweden, one third of energy consumption is used to heat homes and public buildings.

 Research